Bead Glossary A to J

 DELICA BEADS

 Japanese Seed Beads trade marked to to the Miyuki Shoji Corporation.
 They are made of precisely cut glass giving them a uniform size, shape and colour.
-They typically have large holes compared to their diameter.
+They typically have large holes compared to their diameter and have a rounder shape with thicker walls than normal seed beads.
 To learn more read our Guide to Seed Beads

 Above is an example of Miyuki Delica beads in lavender blue transparent lustre.